issvostok/seed_migrator/README.md

 ### Migrations

-Assuming we have created the the update file above in `db/data_updates` in a file named `01_update_order_types.rb`
+Assuming we have created the update file above in `db/data_updates` in a file named `01_update_order_types.rb`

 The gem needs to be initialized prior to usage.
 You should put the following in